jpfababaer/generator-practice/README.md

 # Rails Template

+NOTE: THIS REPOSITORY SERVES AS EXTRA REVIEW IN HOW TO USE GENERATORS.

 This is a base Ruby on Rails repository configured for learning with Codespaces (and Gitpod).

 - Ruby version: `3.2.1`